 In this video, we are covering Serverless architectural patterns within three categories:

 Let’s start with the Circuit Breaker, in the Availability category.
-When there is an internal service and requests start fail or slow down.
-A separate storage keeps track of how many issues occurred in the last 60 seconds, for example.
+When there is an internal service and requests start to fail or slow down.
+Separate storage keeps track of how many issues occurred in the last 60 seconds, for example.

 After some time, when the service performance has improved the API resumes communication and normalizes the workflow.

-Other Availability patterns we will cover in next videos are:
+Other Availability patterns we will cover in the next videos are:

 - Function Warmer

 - Eventually consistent

 Now moving to the Orchestration category, we have the Queue-based Load Leveling pattern.
 This pattern can help avoid an over-loading of components that don’t scale rapidly, such as Databases.

 Suppose this process receives information from various clients and stores it in a database.
 The serverless function backend can scale very fast but the Database cannot.